-3. CONCLUSIONS
+4. CONCLUSIONS

-The use the method of the encoding the state of two non-entangled qubits in a qutrit method in the authentication procedure 5) determines giving up the long row of authentication certifications used in the classical case in order to remove the suspicions existent before starting the communication process.
+The use the method of the encoding the state of two non-entangled qubits in a qutrit method in the authentication procedure determines giving up the long row of authentication certifications used in classical case in order to remove the existent before suspicions starting the communication process.
 The main purpose of the protocol based on encoding the state of two non-entangled qubits in a qutrit is the fact that it offers a different conceptual way to solve some of the problems related to client-server authentication.
-The integration of quantum techniques bring an advantage in what concerns the security of the method, the nocloning theorem, and the principle of irreversibility of quantum systems measurement. guaranteeing for it.
-The advantages consist in the improvement of the efficiency of the classical protocols, the detection of the intruders implying the comparison of a smaller number of bits as compared to the high probability that the intruder modifies the result expected by the parties involved in communication.
+The integration of quantum techniques bring an advantage in what concerns the security of the method, the nocloning theorem, and the principle of irreversibility of quantum systems guaranteeing measurement. for it. advantages consist in the improvement of the efficiency of the classical protocols, the detection of the intruders implying the comparison of a smaller number of bits as compared to the high probability that the intruder modifies the result expected by the parties involved in communication.